zetsin/cool5/README.md

 **Lower chain latency - suitable for game proxy.**

+### Features

+- Reliable, verified in production environment for thousands of hours
+- Good Performance, 10000 concurrent connections is not an problem
+- Developer Friendly, with clean code and complete documents

 ### Platform
 Cool5 is based on node.js (and 100% compatible with io.js), so you can run it under Windows/MacOS/Unix/Linux.